10000TB/Jenkins-Plugin-Examples/README.md

 ## Contribute or Request a new example
 If you find that the following list (in `Category` section) is missing an example of such plugin where Jenkins can be extended.
 Feel free to contribute an example, or open a new issue to request an example.

+## Acknowledgement
+Many of the starting examples I put in the list here are directly referenced from their repos on github.
+Here, I am only doing some commenting, and organizing work to put them together so it is easier for beginners read and learn.
+Since there are too many of them, I am not doing a creditting accounting here, but simply acknowledging all of them here in this section.

 ## Category